Brenda Lee (Johnson) McCollum, 55

-Brenda Lee (Johnson) McCollum, 55, of Troy passed away on Thursday, Nov.
-21, 2019 at the Robert Packer Hospital in Sayre.
+Brenda Lee (Johnson) McCollum, 55, of Troy, Pennsylvania, passed away on Thursday, Nov.
+21, 2019 at the Robert Packer Hospital in Sayre, Pennsylvania.

-Brenda was born on June 18, 1964 in Sayre, daughter of the late Robert L. Johnson, Sr. and Beverlee (Howell) Johnson Barrett of Troy.
-She loved the restaurant business, cooking for several in the Lancaster area and for the Iron Skillet in Sylvania.
+Brenda was born on June 18, 1964 in Sayre, daughter of the late Robert L. Johnson Sr. and Beverlee (Howell) Johnson Barrett of Troy.
+She loved the restaurant business, cooking for several in the Lancaster area and for the Iron Skillet in Sylvania, Pennsylvania.

+Brenda was preceded in death by a newborn son, her father Robert Sr., her stepfather Reuben W. Barrett Jr., her grandparents Bill and Eloise Howell, stepsister Annette Barrett Terry, stepbrothers John and David Barrett and stepsister-in-law Sue Barrett.

 Family and friends are welcome to call from 10 to 11 a.m. on Tuesday, Nov.
-26, 2019 at the Gerald W. Vickery Jr. Funeral & Cremation Services, Inc., 1093 West Main Street, Troy.
+26, 2019 at the Gerald W. Vickery, Jr. Funeral & Cremation Services, Inc., 1093 West Main Street, Troy, PA.
 The funeral service to honor Brenda’s life will be held at the conclusion of the viewing at 11 a.m. on Tuesday, Nov.
 26 at the funeral home with Rev. Lee Modlin of Granville Center Church of Christ officiating.
 Burial will follow in Glenwood Cemetery.

 Memorial contributions may be made in Brenda’s memory to the American Cancer Society, 1948 East 3rd Street, Williamsport, PA 17701.